tfgg/yournextmep/_candidates/eu2014/ukip/kevin-newton.md

 person: kevin-newton
 region: scotland
 party: ukip
-title: Scotland - UKIP - Kevin Newton
+title: Kevin Newton is running for MEP in Scotland for UKIP
 incumbent: false
 ---